iotile/poduino/examples/blink-tutorial/README.md

 (SensorGraph) disable
 ```

-Now enter the following commands (you can just copy-paste them directly into your terminal):
+Enter the following commands (you can just copy-paste them directly into your terminal):

 ```
 disable